News Flash

 Key Elements Discussed During an AGM

-• Board’s report operations, achievements, challenges, and future plans.
+• The board's report operations, achievements, challenges, and future plans.

 • Auditor’s report and auditor appointment or re‑appointment.